 Not adopting the proposed rule.
 Without adopting the proposed rule the department would be unable to collect the necessary funds to cover the examination functions of the department.
 The purpose of conducting examinations is to monitor the activities and solvency of insurance companies.
-Failure of the department to perform its examination functions could result in public harm if a company does not comply with the

-Insurance Code or becomes insolvent and this is not detected because of the lack of regular examinations.
-Not adopting the rule would also result in the department being out of compliance with Insurance Code §401.151(c), which directs the department to impose an annual assessment on domestic insurers in an amount sufficient to meet all other expenses and disbursements necessary to comply with the insurer examination laws of Texas.
+Failure of the department to perform its examination functions could result in public harm if a company does not comply with the Insurance Code or becomes insolvent and this is not detected because of the lack of regular examinations.
+Not adopting the rule would also result in the department being out of compliance with Insurance Code \$401.151(c), which directs the department to impose an annual assessment on domestic insurers in an amount sufficient to meet all other expenses and disbursements necessary to comply with the insurer examination laws of Texas.
 This option has been rejected.

 Adopting a different assessment requirement for small and micro businesses.
 The proposed assessment is already based on the most equitable methodology the department can develop.
 The department applies an assessment methodology that results in a smaller assessment, down to a minimum assessment of \$25, for domestic insurer small or micro businesses because the assessment is determined based on premium levels and admitted assets.
-The department anticipates that a domestic insurer that is a small or micro business that would be most susceptible to economic harm would be one that writes fewer premiums and has fewer admitted assets.
+The department anticipates that a domestic insurer that is a small or micro business most susceptible to economic harm would be one that writes fewer premiums and has fewer admitted assets.
 However, based on the proposed assessment requirements of the rule, that small or micro business would pay a smaller assessment, reducing its risk of economic harm.
 This option has been rejected.

 Exempting small or micro businesses from the assessment requirements.
 As previously noted, the current methodology used to develop the proposed rule is already the most equitable that the department can develop.
 The department applies a methodology that contemplates a domestic insurer that is a small or micro business paying less of an assessment if it writes fewer premiums or has less admitted assets.
-However, if the assessment were completely eliminated for small or micro businesses, TDI would need to completely revise its calculations to shift costs to other insurers and entities, which would result in a less balanced methodology.
+However, if the assessment were completely eliminated for small or micro businesses, the department would need to completely revise its calculations to shift costs to other insurers and entities, which would result in a less balanced methodology.
 This option has been rejected.

-5. TAKINGS IMPACT ASSESSMENT.
+TAKINGS IMPACT ASSESSMENT.
 The department has determined that no private real property interests are affected by this proposal and that this proposal does not restrict or limit an owner's right to property that would otherwise exist in the absence of government action, and so does not constitute a taking or require a takings impact assessment under Government Code §2007.043.

-6. REQUEST FOR PUBLIC COMMENT.
-If you want the department to consider written comments on the proposal, you must submit them no later than 5:00 p.m. on December 15, 2013 to Sara Waitt, General Counsel, Mail Code 113-2A, Texas Department of Insurance, P. O. Box 149104, Austin, Texas 78714-9104.
-You must simultaneously submit an additional copy of the comment to Joe Meyer, Assistant Chief Financial Officer, Financial Services, Mail Code 108-3A, Texas Department of Insurance, P.O.
-Box 149104, Austin, Texas 78714-9104.
-You should separately submit any request for a public hearing to the Office of the Chief Clerk, Mail Code 113-2A, Texas Department of Insurance, P. O. Box 149104, Austin, Texas 78714-9104.
-You should separately submit any request for a public hearing to the Office of the Chief Clerk, Mail Code 113-2A, Texas Department of Insurance, P. O. Box 149104, Austin, Texas 78714-9104, before the close of the public comment period.
+REQUEST FOR PUBLIC COMMENT.
+Submit any written comments on the proposal no later than 5:00 p.m., Central time, on December 15, 2014, by mail to the Texas Department of Insurance, Office of the Chief Clerk, Mail Code 113-2A, P.O.
+Box 149104, Austin, Texas 78714-9104; or by email to chiefclerk@tdi.texas.gov.
+Simultaneously submit an additional copy of the comments to Texas Department of Insurance, Joe Meyer, Assistant Chief Financial Officer, Financial Services, Mail Code 108-3A, P.O.
+Box 149104, Austin, Texas 78714-9104; or by email to joe.meyer@tdi.texas.gov.
+Separately submit any request for a public hearing to the Texas Department of Insurance, Office of the Chief Clerk, Mail Code 113-2A, P.O.
+Box 149104, Austin, Texas 78714-9104, before the close of the public comment period.
 If the department holds a hearing, the department will consider written and oral comments presented at the hearing.